-Shredded Beef Cabbage Soup with Tomatoes is a satisfying soup, filled with tender beef, cabbage, other veggies, and topped with roasted tomatoes.
+Beef Vegetable Soup with Cabbage is a satisfying soup, filled with tender beef and tons of veggies, including cabbage.
 This one is loaded with protein and fiber, and will fill you up for hours.

 Soup Season is definitely my favorite season of the year.
 Growing up in the Midwest with snowstorms and snow days, I am constantly thinking about how soup makes bad weather cozy and comforting.
 Our Texas winters are short, but I still occasionally make soup in October and April, just because it feels right.
 I’ve been known to turn our air conditioning down, just to enjoy the warmth of a bowl of hot soup.